marceldobrica/php-hackathon-2022/README.md

 ## Feedback
 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+No
 2. Do you think this type of selection process is suitable for you?
+Don't know...
+First I want to learn symfony if possible from professionals better... then any test you like.
 3. What's your opinion about the complexity of the requirements?
+For me is complex ... but this is my first day...
 4. What did you enjoy the most?
+skype conversation... is nice to see that others may have same interests
 5. What was the most challenging part of this anti hackathon?
+I'll see...
 6. Do you think the time limit was suitable for the requirements?
+Don't know...
 7. Did you find the resources you were sent on your email useful?
+Yes
 8. Is there anything you would like to improve to your current implementation?
+I prefer to have the possibility to learn from professionals with no payment!
+Probably you may still offer us such a possibility... with no obligation from neither part...
 9. What would you change regarding this anti hackathon?
+Answered before... but that's my case...